bovlb/frc-tips/coast-mode/README.md

 ## Method

 So how do we do this?
-You need to add four things:
+You need to do three things:
-* A method in your drive subsystem that can set the idle mode to either coast or brake
+* Create a method in your drive subsystem that can set the idle mode to either coast or brake
-* Calls to set brake mode in appropriate places
+* Set brake mode in appropriate places
-* A runs-when-disabled command that sets coast mode
-* A trigger to call that command after several seconds of being disabled
+* Set coast after several seconds of being disabled

 ### Drive sybsystem